WiLO-Networks/barrel-ai-privacy-policy/index.md

 # Barrel AI Privacy Policy

-**Effective Date:** July 25, 2025
+**Effective Date:** August 14, 2025
 **Last Updated:** August 14, 2025

 ## Introduction
 WiLO Networks Inc. ("we", "our", or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application, Barrel AI (the "App").
 Please read this Privacy Policy carefully.
 By using the App, you agree to the terms of this Privacy Policy.

 <a id="information-collected"></a>
 ## Information We Collect

 We collect your email address when you create an account or sign in to the App.
 This information is used to create and maintain your account and display your identity within the App.
-If you choose to sign in using your Apple, Google, or Microsoft account, your email address is shared with us through these authentication services.
+If you choose to sign in using your Apple, Google, or Microsoft account, your email address may be shared with us through these authentication services.
 These platforms may also collect and use your data in line with their own privacy policies: [Microsoft Privacy Statement](https://privacy.microsoft.com/en-us/privacystatement), [Google Privacy Policy](https://policies.google.com/privacy), and [Apple Privacy Policy](https://www.apple.com/legal/privacy/en-ww/).

 If you choose to request a free WiLO Tag through the App, we collect your email address to process and fulfill your request.
 If you subscribe to email updates while making this request, we will use your email address to send you email updates.